Destructor-Ben/TerraUtil/README.md

 - [TerraUtil.BuildSystem](https://www.nuget.org/packages/TerraUtil.BuildSystem)
 - TODO: [TerraUtil.DevTools]()

-# Licensing
+## Licensing

 This code is licensed under the MIT license.

-Some code from tModLoader is used for TerraUtil.BuildSystem, which is licensed under the MIT license.
+Some code from tModLoader is used for `TerraUtil.BuildSystem`, which is licensed under the MIT license.